Steinway Duo-Art restored by Paul Manganaro

 The factory used round head wood screws to attach the blocks to the underside of the key frame.
 They had long since stripped the holes.
 Notice the newly installed brass seats to accommodate steel bolts as in later Duo-Arts.

 New action, keys cleaned and re-bushed, new tops.

 This mechanism has never been restored.
 Old style expression mechanism.
 There is no crash valve and there are no internal accenting pouches.
 The accenting pouches are out-boarded in a separate unit.

 Notice the tag reading "NORMAL SOFT".
 A lever may be moved by had to "Soft" to limit the throw of the accordion pneumatics.
 Of course, the owner has to know the lever exists.

-Unit containing theme and accompaniment pouches.
+Out-boarded unit containing theme and accompaniment pouches.